vndly-oss/code-challenge-blackjack/README.md

 - Run `npm install` to install the dependencies.
 - Run `npm start` to open the app for development.
 It uses Parcel.
 (Feel free to use any bundler or dev setup you like)

+## Considerations
+- You may use any npm modules you like (e.g. React, Vue, Svelte, jQuery, etc).
+  We start you off with no structure on purpose.
+- Make as many files, folders as you like.
+This is **your** project.
+- Styling is bonus.
+- Testing is bonus.

 ## Requirements

 - A Dealer (subsisting of a very basic AI) and a Player (the user)
 - A Deal Button - when clicked deals a new game.
-- New game deals two cards to the Dealer and two cards to the Player.
-Both players have one card face up and one face down
+- New game deals two cards to the Dealer and two cards to the Player
+  - Dealer has one card face up, one face down
+  - Player has all cards face up
-- Display visibleScore for both players at all times
+- Display `visibleScore` for both players at all times, keep the Dealer's actual score hidden until the end.
 - A Hit Button - when clicked adds another card to the Player's hand
   - If Player's hand score reaches 21, game is over and they win, move to the END OF THE GAME
   - If Player's hand score exceeds 21, game is over and they lose/bust, move to the END OF THE GAME